 Another matter is, SMF does not send ADPDP (ADPDR should be new acronym) to UPF (no such flag in CP Function Features IE).
 This likely implies the indication not necessary, because if UPF supports it, then it will be up to the SMF to send pre-defined rules or not.
 A note should be added to clause 5.19 that will explains the matter.
 Something along these lines:

+NOTE: CP function does no need to signal ADPDR support to UPF during the PFCP Association Setup procedure.
+If UPF indicates ADPDR support, the CP function may activate and deactivate pre-defined rules at any time by signalling the pre-defined rule name with Activate Predefined Rules IE.

 Future considerations

 The description of the pre-defined rule provision in e 5.19 may not completely aligned with the actual provision that is defined in PFCP Session Establishment Request message.
 Major objective for pre-defined rule provision is that the SMF basically sends the rule name to the UPF to activate or deactivate pre-configured rules in UPF.
 It is understood that signalling only the rule name may not be sufficient, because some necessary parameters change over time (e.g. Traffic endpoint) and therefore these need to be sent along with the rule name.